chinamike65/hugo-tuolesi/content/book4/book4en.md

 There is a great siddha in India named Zamba Yeshe Jepa.
 After his mother died, in order to find her, he cultivated supernatural powers.

-With God, after observation, I found that my mother was reincarnated in a rich family in Tibet and became a bug under the stove.
+With God, after observation, I found that my mother was reborn in a rich family in Tibet and became a bug under the stove.

 He came to Tibet, and there, a rich man kept sheep for three years.